AkwasiSB/react-boilerplate/readme.md

 # React BoilerPlate

-Scaffolding of modern tooling system with react
+Scaffolding of React with Modern Tooling System